BillTheBest/Cayenne-MQTT-LaunchPadCC3200/README.md

 # Cayenne MQTT LaunchPad CC3200 Library
 The Cayenne MQTT LaunchPad CC3200 Library provides functions to easily connect to the [Cayenne IoT project builder](https://www.cayenne-mydevices.com).
 This library is designed to work the LaunchPad CC3200 WiFi board and other LaunchPads using the CC3100 WiFi BoosterPack.
-With it you can send and recieve data from to and from Cayenne via the bundled the [Eclipse Paho MQTT C/C++ client](https://github.com/eclipse/paho.mqtt.embedded-c).
+With it you can send data to and receive data from Cayenne.

 ![alt text](https://cdn-business2.discourse.org/uploads/mydevices/original/2X/c/cde6a60b89efd4d01163e1a2c5335b454cc948a6.jpg)